 This is a summary of the issues that we are most concerned about.
 We are already developing strategies and activities to address some of these challenges which is detailed under the next heading 'how we have due regard'.
-For some of these challenges we have also set equality objectives listed
+For some of these challenges we have also set equality objectives listed.

-- SEND removals for behaviour issues. - Misogynistic influencers and their impact on young people within the academy. - Racist rhetoric in the local community and the impact that this has on behaviours of students within the school. - Building strong and consistent responses to discrimination events. - Creating opportunities to openly celebrate and educate upon the diverse backgrounds of our students.
+- SEND removals for behaviour issues. - Misogynistic influencers and their impact on young people within the academy.
+Desist restorie in the least same with and the impact that this has an behaviour. - Racist rhetoric in the local community and the impact that this has on behaviours of students within the school. - Building strong and consistent responses to discrimination events. - Creating opportunities to openly celebrate and educate upon the diverse backgrounds of our students.